3 Reasons to Consider Putting Your Cash to Work

 Portfolio value by investment type compared to inflation

-The large-cap equity was valued at more than $1.2 million, a moderately allocated portfolio at over $800,000, and fixed income at over $450,000.
-The all-cash portfolio was about $250,000 while the inflation-adjusted buying power was almost $320,000.
+The large-cap equity was valued at more than $1.4 million, a moderately allocated portfolio at almost $730,000, and fixed income at over $360,000.
+The all-cash portfolio was more than $275,000 while the inflation-adjusted buying power was over $276,000.

 Source: Morningstar, Inc. Based on the copyrighted works of Ibbotson.
 All rights reserved.
 Used with permission.

-The chart illustrates the growth in value of $200,000 invested in various financial instruments on 1/1/2001.
-Results assume reinvestment of dividends, capital gains, and coupons and no taxes or transaction costs.
+The chart illustrates the growth in value of $200,000 invested in various financial instruments from 1/1/2005-01/01/2025 Results assume reinvestment of dividends, capital gains, and coupons and no taxes or transaction costs.
 Generally small-cap stocks are in the bottom 50% of publicly traded companies based on market capitalization.
 These stocks are subject to greater volatility.
 The indices representing each asset class are S&P 500® Index (large-cap stocks); CRSP6-8 Index (small-cap stocks) through 1978, Russell 2000 thereafter; Ibbotson Intermediate U.S. Government Bond Index (bonds); and Ibbotson U.S. 30-day Treasury bills (cash investments).
 For illustrative purposes only.
 Indices are unmanaged, do not incur fees or expenses, and cannot be invested indirectly.
-For additional information, please see Schwab.com/IndexDefinitions.
+For additional information, please see schwab.com/indexdefinitions.
 Inflation is represented by the change in the Consumer Price Index for AII Urban Consumers (CPI-U).
 Past performance is no guarantee of future results.

-"Timing the market is technically and, more often than not, emotionally difficult," Rob notes.
-"But if you have money and savings that you don't need soon, staying invested in stocks and other investments has more potential to earn a higher return over time."
+Timing the market is technically and, more often than not, emotionally difficult.
+But if you have money and savings that you don't need soon, staying invested in stocks and other investments tends to have more potential to earn a higher return over time.

 Also, keep in mind that you should revisit your portfolio and evaluate your plan regularly (annually is a good place to start).
 Your plans and risk tolerance might change due to any number of extenuating circumstances, and portfolios need to be rebalanced as allocations to any asset class—stocks, bonds, and cash among them—can get out of sync with your plan and goals over time.

-This is particularly relevant in the case of younger investors, who have plenty of time to make up for market downturns before they need to tap their savings.
+This is particularly relevant in the case of younger investors, who likely have plenty of time to make up for market downturns before they need to tap their savings.
 And it's also true of those approaching retirement, who might be able to pad their retirement savings by reducing their cash balances.

 The best defense against making emotional investment decisions is to invest in a disciplined way.
 Based on when you need the money, save and invest each month in a diversified basket of investments with the potential to grow with the U.S. and global economy over time.
 How you split your assets between stocks, bonds, cash, and other asset classes can change as conditions or the timing of your needs warrant.